 Tips to avoid parasitic infections

 - Wash your hands with soap and warm water.

 - Drink water from safe sources and use Berkey Water Filters.

 - Wash all raw fruits and vegetables under running water from a safe source.

 - If possible, use a vegetable brush to scrub the outside of fruits and vegetables.

-- If camping/hiking and safe water is not available, boil water for 1 minute before drinking or use Berkey Water Filters..
+- If camping/hiking and safe water are not available, boil water for 1 minute before drinking or use Berkey Water Filters.